Uncertainty in Artificial Intelligence (B-KUL-H02D2A)

 The student understands and appreciates the role and need for uncertainty in artificial intelligence systems.

-The student knows, understands and is able to apply the Bayesian approach for dealing with uncertainty; he is familiar with the key concepts and algorithms underlying graphical models (such as Bayesian networks (directed graphical models), Markov networks (Markov random field, undirected graphical model), Factor graphs, and Hidden Markov models) such as modeling, inference and learning.
+The student knows, understands and is able to apply the graphical model approach for dealing with uncertainty; they are familiar with the key concepts and algorithms underlying graphical models such as Bayesian networks (directed graphical models), Markov networks (Markov random field, undirected graphical model), Factor graphs, and Hidden Markov models such as modelling, inference and learning.
+They are familiar with applications of these techniques.

-The student understands how techniques for reasoning about uncertainty can be integrated with logic for reasoning and learning, that is, he is familiar with statistical relational learning principles and techniques.
+The student understands how techniques for reasoning about uncertainty can be integrated with logic for reasoning and learning.

 Previous knowledge

-- Master in de toegepaste informatica (Artificial Intelligence and Databases) 60 ects.
+- Master in de toegepaste informatica (programma voor studenten gestart vóór 2024-2025) (Leuven) (Artificiële intelligentie) 60 ects.

 Activities